Publishing files

 • When you delete a document, Relativity automatically recalculates deduplication and publishes a new document to replace the deleted one, if applicable.

 • If you arrange to copy source files to the Relativity file share, Relativity no longer needs to access them once you publish them.
-In this case, you aren't required to keep your source files in the location from which they were processed after you've published them.
+In this case, you are not required to keep your source files in the location from which they were processed after you published them.

 • Publish is a distributed process that is broken up into separate jobs, which leads to more stability by removing this single point of failure and allowing the distribution of work across multiple workers.
 These changes enable publish to operate more consistently like the other processing job types in the worker manager server, where batches of data are processed for a specific amount of time before completing each transactional job and moving on.
 Note the upgrade-relevant details regarding distributed publish: